Watershed Center Coordinator

 • Five Outdoor Classrooms Structures

 • LEED Certified, Energy and Water Conserving Building

 • Water Quality Demonstrations Including Pervious Pavement, Vegetated “Green” Roof, Rain Gardens, Wetland Filters

 • Energy Conservation with Daylighting, Passive Solar and Geothermal

 • 100-Acre Historic Site

-Over 2,500 students came out to the Watershed Center this year on educational field trips.
+Over 2,500 students came out to the Watershed Center in 2015 on educational field trips.
 We love receiving their thank you notes!